2.2.2.1 C#/.NET

 }

-3. Decrypting Verification Tokens (Recommended)
+3. Verifying Verification Tokens (Local Method)

 - Client's Built-in Method